Spoleto: History

 Under the empire it seems to have flourished once again, but is not often mentioned in history.
 Martial speaks of its wine.
 Aemilianus, who had been proclaimed emperor by his soldiers in Moesia, was slain by them here on his way from Rome (AD 253), after a reign of three or four months.
 Rescripts of Constantine (326) and Julian (362) are dated from Spoleto.
 The foundation of the episcopal see dates from the 4th century: early martyrs of Spoleto are legends, but a letter to the bishop Caecilianus, from Pope Liberius in 354 constitutes its first historical mention.
-Owing to its elevated position Spoleto was an important stronghold during the Vandal and Gothic wars; its walls were dismantled by Totila.
+Owing to its elevated position, Spoleto was an important stronghold during the Vandal and Gothic wars; its walls were dismantled by Totila.

 Under the Lombards, Spoleto became the capital of an independent duchy, the Duchy of Spoleto (from 570), and its dukes ruled a considerable part of central Italy.
-In 774 it became part of Holy Roman Empire.
-Several of its dukes, mainly during the late 9th Century, rose to wear the crown of that Empire.
+On 29 April 801, it was struck by a severe earthquake.
+Several of its dukes, mainly during the late 9th century, rose to wear the crown of that empire.
 Together with other fiefs, it was bequeathed to Pope Gregory VII by the powerful countess Matilda of Tuscany, but for some time struggled to maintain its independence.
 In 1155 it was destroyed by Frederick Barbarossa.
 In 1213 it was definitively occupied by Pope Gregory IX.
 During the absence of the papal court in Avignon, it was prey to the struggles between Guelphs and Ghibellines, until in 1354 Cardinal Albornoz brought it once more under the authority of the Papal States.

-After Napoleon's conquest of Italy, in 1809 Spoleto became capital of the short-lived French department of Trasimène, returning to the Papal States after Napoleon's defeat, within five years.
-In 1860, after a gallant defence, Spoleto was taken by the troops fighting for the unification of Italy.
-Giovanni Pontano, founder of the Accademia Pontaniana of Naples, was born here.
-Another child of Spoleto was Francis Possenti who was educated in the Jesuit school and whose father was the Papal assessor, Francis later entered the Passionists and became Saint Gabriel of Our Lady of Sorrows.
+In 1809, following Napoleon's conquest of Italy, Spoleto became capital of the short-lived French department of Trasimène.
+It returned to Papal States control within five years of Napoleon's subsequent defeat.
+In 1860, after an unsuccessful defence, Spoleto was taken by the troops fighting for the unification of Italy.

+Giovanni Pontano, founder of the Accademia Pontaniana of Naples, was born in the town; as was Francis Possenti, who was educated in the Jesuit school and whose father was the Papal assessor.
+Francis later entered the Passionists and became Saint Gabriel of Our Lady of Sorrows.